ShadyChrome/primeval-tower-rn/memory-bank/activeContext.md

 - Consistent design system application across all screens creates a cohesive, professional appearance.
 - Real assets make a dramatic difference in the app's visual appeal and user engagement - the prime cards now look like a professional game.
 - Proper asset management from the beginning saves significant refactoring time later in development.
+- **Shop UX Insights:** Compact grid layouts that show all items at once are much more effective than scrollable lists for purchasing decisions.
+- **Color Consistency:** Maintaining consistent rarity colors across all screens significantly improves the professional feel and user understanding.

 ## Recently Completed (Phase 1: Core Modal Structure)
 ✅ **Core Modal Implementation**